 The Compensation Committee reviews and recommends to the Board the compensation policies and programs of the Corporation, as well as salary and benefit levels for individual executives.
 The President and Chief Executive Officer of the Corporation may not be present during meetings of the Compensation Committee or the Board when his compensation is being discussed.
-The executive officers prepare and present to the Compensation Committee, such surveys, analyses, reports and recommendations, as the Compensation Committee may request, including independent industry surveys.
+The executive officers prepare and present to the Compensation Committee surveys, analyses, reports, and recommendations, as the Compensation Committee may request, including independent industry surveys.
 The Board makes the final determination regarding the Corporation's compensation programs and practices.

-Elements of the Corporation's Compensation Program for Fiscal Year 2020
+Elements of the Corporation's Compensation Program for Fiscal Year 2022

-The 2020 compensation plan for executive officers was comprised of the following components: base salary, cash-based awards under the STIP, awards of Phantom Units (defined below) and share-based awards under the Corporation's stock option plan (the "Stock Option Plan") and the Corporation's long term equity incentive plan (the "LTIP").
-Directors are eligible to receive share-based awards under the Stock Option Plan and the Corporation's deferred share unit plan (the "DSU Plan").
+The 2022 compensation plan for executive officers was comprised of the following components: base salary, cash-based awards under the Corporation's Short Term Incentive Program (the "STIP") and share-based awards under the Corporation's Stock Option Plan and Long Term Incentive Plan ("LTIP").
+Directors are eligible to receive share-based awards under the Stock Option Plan and the Corporation's Deferred Share Unit Plan (the "DSU Plan").

 There is no set policy or target regarding allocation between cash and non-cash elements of the Corporation's compensation program.
-The Compensation Committee reviews annually the total compensation package of the Corporation's executives on an individual basis, against the backdrop of the compensation goals and objectives and the industry compensation data described above, and makes recommendations to the Board concerning the individual components of compensation.
+The Compensation Committee reviews annually the total compensation package of the Corporation's executives on an individual basis, against the backdrop of the compensation goals and objectives and the industry compensation data described above and makes recommendations to the Board concerning the individual components of compensation.